yuekaizhang/dynamo/components/metrics/README.md

 **Note**: This is a demo implementation.
 The deprecated `metrics` component is no longer under active development.
 - In this demo the metrics names use the prefix "llm", but in production they will be prefixed with "dynamo" (e.g., the HTTP `/metrics` endpoint will serve metrics with "dynamo" prefixes)
-- This demo will only work when using examples/llm/configs/agg.yml-- other configurations will not work

 <div align="center">
   <img src="images/dynamo_metrics_grafana.png" alt="Dynamo Metrics Dashboard"/>